Hirvensaloa/rehti-mmorpg/README.md

 - `./scripts/run-backend.sh --watch` to automatically rebuild the server everytime changes occur.
 NOTE: Watch is experimental docker-compose feature.
 In our case, this might quickly increase your docker build cache, so make sure to sometimes run `docker system prune` or other clean up commands.

 ### Troubleshooting

-- If there are problems with the libpqxx make sure that the dependencies/libpqxx exists and that it has been checked out to tag `7.7.5`.
-As of now the `7.8^` doesn't work properly when installed on the Alpine image.

 - You can debug the db contents by running `psql -h 127.0.0.1 -p 6543 -U myuser -d mmorpg-database`